“If you pay peanuts, you get monkeys!” – Anon.

-The mandatory “National Living Wage” is £7.83 per hour from April 2018 for all workers over the age of 25.
+The mandatory “National Living Wage” is £7.83 per hour from April 2018 for all workers over the age of 25, this will rise to £8.21 in April 2019.
 Future rates will be set by the Low Pay Commission as the government has set a target of £9.00 per hour by 2020.

 The NMW for those aged 21 to 24 will still be in force (sic), as will those for other categories of employees.